-Chemistry of alkanes: Formation of alkanes, Wurtz Reaction, Wurtz-Fittig Reactions.
-Free radical substitutions: Halogenation -relative reactivity and selectivity.
+Chemistry of alkanes: Formation of alkanes, Wurtz Reaction, Wurtz-Fittig Reactions.Free radical substitutions: Halogenation -relative reactivity and selectivity.

-Practice-3: Determination of the melting points of above compounds and unknown organic compounds (Kjeldahl method and electrically heated melting point)
+Practice-1 : Determination of the melting points of above compounds and unknown organic compounds

-Practice-4: Effect of impurities on the melting point - mixed melting point of two unknown organic compounds.
+Practice-2: Effect of impurities on the melting point - mixed melting point of two unknown organic compounds.